A Local’s One Week French Riviera Itinerary

 Amongst this beautiful Mediterranean landscape, you’ll experience an unspoiled place where you can enjoy the sun and the sea in bliss.
 One of the islands, that of Port-Cros, even has national park status.

 Like most people, I prefer Port-Cros, which is wild, unspoiled, and welcoming.
 When here, you'll feel like you've been transported centuries back in time, long before buildings were springing up everywhere.
+The entire island is a protected national park.

 A visit to the Fort de l'Eminence and the Fortin de la Vigie will reinforce this impression of traveling back in time.
 Not to mention the views you'll enjoy from these heights.